 University, MS 38677

 All applicants born after January 1, 1957, must submit proof of two immunizations for measles and one for rubella prior to registration.
-The medical history and certificate of compliance forms are available at the UM-DeSoto office or you may print this at www.olemiss.edu/depts/stu_health/.
+The medical history and certificate of compliance forms are available at the UM-Tupelo office or you may print this at healthcenter.olemiss.edu/health-requirements-and-forms/.
 Submit these documents to the Oxford campus address indicated on the form.
 Please contact student health services at 662-915-7274 if you have any questions regarding the immunization requirements.